vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ![alt text](/img/docs/university/12_Grow_Analytics_Activity_Widgets.png "Activity Widgets")

 #### MONEY

-In the Money section you can analyse your game revenue and your paying users.
-You can see see how many payers you actually have and also specifically how many new / returning payers.
+In the Money section you can analyze your game revenue and your paying users.
+You can see see how many payers you actually have and specifically how many new / returning payers.
 You can see your Average Revenue Per User (ARPU), Average Revenue Per Daily Active User (ARPDAU) and Average Revenue Per Paying User (ARPPU).
 You can also see the Avg.
 Time to Payment which is some very interesting info about your game and its payers.

 ![alt text](/img/docs/university/13_Grow_Analytics_Money.png "Money")

-The widgets you have in the Money section are like the widgets you have in the previous sections:
-* *Conversion* - you get a quick view of the number of new users you have and how many you’ve managed to convert > how many users rated your game and how many users connected to a social network within your game, you get all this also with breakdown to the device types!

-* *Conversion by Country* - you get to see your users spread out on a map with additional indication of how many raters and how many connected to a social platform

-A new widget you get here is the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item.
+There are two widgets in the Money section: *Conversion* and *Conversion by Country* that are the same as in the Activity section, in addition to those there's the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item.

 ![alt text](/img/docs/university/14_Grow_Analytics_Money_Widgets.png "Money Widgets")

+As you can see there's a lot of great information available for you in order to know your players and understand them better.
+Go [here](http://dashboard.soom.la) to get started.